-Microsoft Corporation’s organizational culture ensures workforce resilience and capability to address business needs in the dynamic market for computer hardware and software products.
+Microsoft Corporation’s organizational culture ensures workforce resilience and capability to address business needs in the dynamic market for information technology and online services.
 A company’s corporate culture refers to the values, traditions and behavioral expectations among employees.
 Microsoft uses its organizational culture to facilitate innovation and customer satisfaction.
-As one of the leading firms in the IBM PC-compatible operating system market, the company must maintain cultural characteristics that suitably promote innovation and high quality output.
+As one of the leading firms in the IBM PC-compatible operating system market, the company must maintain cultural characteristics that suitably promote innovation and high-quality output.
 Microsoft’s long-term success partly depends on this organizational culture and the corresponding competence of the company’s human resources.

-Microsoft Corporation benefits from its organizational culture, which facilitates human resource competence.
-This organizational culture is essential to Microsoft’s success in the computer hardware and software market.
+Microsoft Corporation benefits from its company culture, which facilitates human resource competence.
+This organizational culture is essential to the company’s success in the computer hardware and software market.

 Features of Microsoft’s Organizational Culture

 Companies have distinct cultural characteristics based on the nature of their businesses, industry situation, labor market conditions, and internal business processes.
 Microsoft Corporation’s organizational culture has the following main characteristics:

 - Quality and Innovation